zlatanpham/bubble-simple-shop-assignment/README.md

 - UX optimization.

 ## Submit the assignment
-Once you've completed, please send the credentials to access your Bubble app to [thanhpd@dwarvesv.com](https://bubble.io/video-course/how-to-add-collaborators-to-your-app-1609874044316x110062457707560960).
+Once you've completed, set your app public (Settings > General > Application rights > Everyone can view) and send the [app id](https://forum.bubble.io/t/change-the-app-id/84509) to [thanhpd@dwarvesv.com](https://bubble.io/video-course/how-to-add-collaborators-to-your-app-1609874044316x110062457707560960).
 We expect you can complete the assessment within 3 days.
 Please reach out if you have any question.

 Thanh Pham